Heterotaxy syndrome

 Some children may not show other signs of the condition, such as chronic infections, until they’re in grade school or even older.

-How is Heterotaxy Syndrome diagnosed?
+How is heterotaxy syndrome diagnosed?

 While a baby is in the womb, doctors at our Fetal Heart Program can detect heart defects and problems in other organs caused by heterotaxy syndrome.
 The condition also can be detected soon after childbirth.
 A newborn screening conducted by pediatricians at the hospital where you deliver may show that your baby’s oxygen levels are too low.